"Stationary" comes from a Latin word that means "motionless." The story of "stationery" is far more interesting.

 And as a delightful aside, the Oxford English Dictionary describes a livery company of the City of London formed in the 1400s called the Worshipful Company of Stationers, which was essentially a guild of stationers, and it still exists today, but it’s now called The Stationers’ Company.

-The Oxford English Dictionary also says that Stationer (at the time spelled Staciner) was a surname in the late 1200s.
+The Oxford English Dictionary also says Stationer (at the time spelled Staciner) was a surname in the late 1200s.
 If your last name is Stationer, it probably means one of your ancestors was a bookseller, printer, or bookbinder.

-“Stationery,” with an E, is paper, usually paper that you use for writing letters or notes, and “stationery” is spelled with an E because it goes back to the stationers, the people who ran the shops.
+“Stationery,” with an E, is paper, usually paper you use for writing letters or notes, and “stationery” is spelled with an E because it goes back to the stationers, the people who ran the shops.
 But if that doesn’t help you remember the proper spelling, here’s a simpler trick: You can remember that it’s spelled with an E by thinking that the E stands for “envelope.”

 If you never write letters, you can think of the E as standing for email, which is still something you send, kind of like stationery.